petter-holmberg/cpp-ref/concurrency.md

     void thread_function() {
         not_threadsafe_stack<int> s;
         if (!s.empty()) {
-            int value = s.top(); // Bad, another thread may have emptied the stack by now. s.pop(); // Bad, another thread may have read the same value from the top of the stack as this thread, causing either this thread or the other thread to pop the next value without either thread having called do_something() with it. do_something(value);
+            int value = s.top(); // Bad, another thread may have emptied the stack by now! s.pop(); // Bad, another thread may have read the same value from the top of the stack as this thread, causing either this thread or the other thread to pop the next value without either thread having called do_something() with it! do_something(value);
         }
     }